w3spi5/codepack/README.md

 ## How was I inspired to create such a package ?

-This afternoon in January 2025, I'm using [claude](https://claude.ai/) and I have to continually open new chats because a message informs me that using the same chat window consumes more and more tokens, then in fact, between For us, it's true that coming back months later on a 3 km long chat is never very appreciable.
+This afternoon in January 2025, I'm using [claude](https://claude.ai/) and I have to continually open new chats because a message informs me that using the same chat window consumes more and more tokens.<br>CLI
+In fact, it's true that coming back months later on a 3km long chat window is never very appreciable.<br>
 And since you have to give Claude the context each time and the manual extraction is boring, that's it!
 I started coding a program in bash, Claude and o1 helped me fix the bugs and improve the program (even if Claude seems to be a level above), and the result is a project that I am proud of because that it meets my expectations exactly and it only took me 3 hours to create all of this.
-Enjoy and don't hesitate to contribute!
+Enjoy and don't hesitate to contribute!<br>
+(and 7 to create release and package...)

 ## Contribution